Haukka10/create-database-app/README.md

-This app help you with make SQL files for your database
+This app help you with making SQL files for your database